MicrosoftDocs/sql-docs/docs/advanced-analytics/data-collection-ml-troubleshooting-process.md

 ### What errors are generated by the extensibility framework?

 SQL Server generates separate logs for the external script language runtimes.
-These errors are not generated by the Python or R language, but rather from the extensibility components in SQL Server, including language-specific launchers and their satellite processes.
+These errors are not generated by the Python or R language but, rather, from the extensibility components in SQL Server, including language-specific launchers and their satellite processes.

 You can get these logs from the following default locations: